-Our patrons may purchase advance tickets for all of our domestic screens and 302 of our international screens by accessing our corporate website at www.cinemark.com or www.fandango.com.
+Our patrons may purchase advance tickets for all of our domestic screens and 302 of our international screens by accessing our corporate website at www.fandango.com.
 Our Internet initiatives help improve customer satisfaction, allowing patrons who purchase tickets over the Internet to often bypass lines at the box office by printing their tickets at home or picking up their tickets at kiosks in the theatre lobby.